 Our community orthotic service provides a range of orthoses (artificial aids that support/correct unstable and/or painful joints) including:

-The service treats patients of all ages, ranging from those with a temporary need to those with a long-term need for orthotic intervention.
-Some people with chronic conditions such as stroke, polio and high-risk diabetes may need a service from the Orthotics Department throughout their life.
+The service treats patients of all ages, ranging from those with a temporary need, to those with a long-term need for orthotic intervention.
+Some people with chronic conditions such as stroke, polio or high-risk diabetes, may need a service from the orthotics service throughout their life.

-We run clinics at Blandford Hospital, Bridport Hospital, Maple Place (Poole), Portland Hospital, Swanage Hospital and Yeatman Hospital and Special Educational Needs (SEN) Schools throughout the community.
+We run clinics at Blandford Hospital, Bridport Hospital, Maple Place (Poole), Portland Hospital, Swanage Hospital, Yeatman Hospital and Special Educational Needs (SEN) schools throughout the community.
 We also provide input to wards at Poole Hospital.

-- General Practitioners (GP) can refer patients directly to the orthotic service for assessment and treatments.
-Referrals are also accepted from community musculoskeletal services (physiotherapist, occupational therapist, podiatrist and community nursing/midwifery) on behalf of the patients General Practitioner.
+General practitioners (GPs) refer patients directly to the orthotic service for assessment and treatment.
+Referrals are also accepted from community musculoskeletal services (physiotherapists, occupational therapists, podiatrists and community nursing/midwifery) on behalf of a patient’s GP.